justinmichaelvieira/BulkCopyscape/README.md

 Bulk CopyScape
 =============

-Bulk Copyscape is a script that utilizes Copyscape's API to by-pass the normal bulk upload queue, allowing you to quickly check websites for plagiarism or duplicate content in a matter of moments - for free!
+Bulk Copyscape is a script that utilizes Copyscape's API to by-pass the normal bulk upload queue, allowing you to quickly check websites for plagiarism or duplicate content in a matter of moments - for free**!

 This tool is great for busy SEO's and webmasters looking to protect their content from thieves or to clear up duplicate information from being found by Google.
 Designed by redditor [http://reddit.com/u/angryrancor](/u/angryrancor) of [Rancorsoft](http://rancorsoft.com).
 Words by [http://reddit.com/u/fearthejew](/u/fearthejew)